Physical Therapy Guide to Herniated Disk

 - Consult with a physician for further services, such as medications or diagnostic tests.

-Some exercises are better for individuals with herniated discs.
+Some exercises are better for individuals with herniated disks.
 Your physical therapist will educate you about them.
 For example:

 - Exercising in water can be a great way to stay physically active when other forms of exercise are painful.